dezhest/MishapTracker/README.md

  # Tech stacks
  - **SwiftUI** iOS 15 functions are applied for support for a larger number of devices
- - **Combine** Combine is used for validation of the number of characters in the entered data, if criteria are not met - corresponding alerts appear.
+ - **Combine** is used to validate the number of characters in the entered data.
+If the criteria are not met, corresponding alerts appear.
  - **CoreDate** Core data for storing card data, UserDefaults for storing the array of editable types
  - **UIImagePickerController** UIImagePickerController for photo selection
  - **GCD** Statistics are calculated by independent functions - total, monthly, and weekly, working on parallel threads